Moscow School for the Social and Economic Sciences: Over accreditation

 On 20 June 2018, the Federal Service for Supervision in Education and Science (Rosobrnadzor) revoked the accreditation of the Moscow School of Social and Economic Sciences.
 The decision was criticised.
 The School noted that, "The withdrawal of accreditation does not mean revoking the license to conduct education", and vowed to continue its work.
 This sanction may have been unfair.

 In March 2020, the accreditation of the university was restored.

+In December 2025, Rosobrnadzor suspended the school's license again and accused it of lacking core higher education programs and qualified teaching staff, reporting poor student performance on standardized tests and failing to update employees' information on its website.